Julius Riemer

-Julius Riemer (* 4 April 1880 in Berlin; † 17 November 1958 in Lutherstadt Wittenberg) was a German factory owner, natural history and ethnological collector and museum founder.
+Julius Riemer (4 April 1880, Berlin – 17 November 1958, Lutherstadt Wittenberg) was a German factory owner, natural history and ethnological collector and museum founder.

 Life as a factory owner and collector

 Julius Riemer grew up as the first child of a Berlin manufacturing family.
 As the eldest son, he was destined to be the main heir to the factory.

 His main interest throughout his life, however, was science, which he was unable to pursue due to time and family constraints.

 Collecting became a substitute for him here: a visit to the Museum of Natural History in Berlin, opened in 1889, together with his grandfather became a key experience for the nine-year-old Julius Riemer.
 Since then he collected zoological specimens.
 At the age of 14, he already owned more than 30 prepared animals.
 For this he temporarily neglected school, which led to conflicts with his family.
 Nevertheless, he eventually took over his parents' factory and expanded it.
 In the 1940s, the company was a leader in Germany in the production of leather gloves.

 Riemer regularly used business trips within Germany to expand his collection.
 To this end, he maintained contacts with public museums, private collectors and dealers.
 He bought and exchanged objects and constantly expanded his knowledge.
-Riemer obtained his collectors' items from all continents.
+Riemer obtained his collector's items from all continents.
 Throughout his life, he did not travel to countries outside Europe, but he supported various researchers who sent him objects in gratitude.
 He also systematically bought up entire collections, for example, in 1939 he acquired the collection of Eugen Hintz, comprising more than 1000 ethnological objects from Africa and the South Seas.
 The collection contained in particular natural history and ethnological objects.
 By the end of the 1940s, he owned one of the largest and most valuable private collections of natural history and ethnology in Germany.
 The focus within the ethnological part of the collection was on Africa and Oceania.
 Among the natural objects were minerals, fossils, feathers, skulls as well as bones, pressed plants, molluscs and insects.
-His main interest was in zoology - this part of the collection was known as the best and most extensive in any private collection in Germany.
+His main interest was in zoology – this part of the collection was known as the best and most extensive in any private collection in Germany.